ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-asia.md

 If you select the `Set a VLAN ID` option, you will need to choose a VLAN ID number between 2 and 4,000.

-If you have not ticked the box `Set VLAN`, VLAN 0 will be set automatically.
+If you have not ticked the box `Set a VLAN ID`, VLAN 0 will be set automatically.

-In case you need to be able to communicate with dedicated servers in this VLAN, please consult the guide [Create multiple vLANs in the vRack](../../dedicated/multiple-vlans/).
+In case you need to be able to communicate with dedicated servers in this VLAN, please consult the guide [Create multiple vLANs in a vRack](../../dedicated/multiple-vlans/).

 The default DHCP range is 10.0.0.0/16.
 To change this IP range, you must use the OVHcloud API.